aannapureddy/coding-challenge-charger-uptime/README.md

 ### Requirements
 - Rust (stable).
 This repo was built and tested with stable toolchain on Linux/macOS.

+### On Tests in Rust
+- It is idiomatic in Rust to colocate unit tests inside the source files (within `#[cfg(test)]` modules).
+These tests are compiled and run only in test builds; they are not included in the final release executable and have no runtime/performance impact in production.
+- There is also an additional integration test under the `/tests` directory which exercises the compiled binary against the provided fixtures.

 ### Build
 ```bash
 cargo build